Autobiographical Statement

 7

-In November 2005, at the Professor's suggestion, I gave a presentation of my work for Lorna's Art History class at LaSalle University discussing my style and motivation, and answering many interesting questions from the students.
+In November 2005, at the Professor's request, I gave a presentation of my work for Lorna's Art History class at LaSalle University discussing my style and motivation, and answering many interesting questions from the students.

 While on a visit to the mystical islands of the Philippines in the 1980s